andreiajlfortuna/MMPBSA/MD/05_MMPBSA_r1/README.md

 This folder has 8 individual scritps but you can make one if you prefer.
 Personally, I think that having a separate script for each crucial step enhances both overall organization and the ability to identify errors.
+Moreover, you have a lot of variables that you can change and thus, it is important to understand in which steps you should make those decisions.

 - **01_create_rst_files.sh**: for each frame from the trajectory (n_frames=1000, starting in 1) creates a rst file using cpptraj.